Flux cost functions and optimal metabolic states: Proofs

-To obtain the inequality in the third line, we used the fact that by taking the minimum value of a sum of functions, one cannot obtain a lower value than by summing the minimum values of the original functions.
+The inequality in the third line follows from the fact that the minimum value of a sum of functions cannot be lower than the sum of minimum values of these functions.
+The lemma also holds if $f$ (for each given $\lncv$) is not linear, but concave in the fluxes.